BardicDefense/purple-hack/README.md

 **Tent**: Protects against adverse weather when adventuring in the wilds.
 See [sleeping in the wilds](#sleeping-in-the-wilds).

-**Wolfsbane**: If a lycanthrope is hit by wolfsbane, it must make a Very Hard (17+) save or run away in fear.
-The sprig must be swung or thrown as a weapon.
+**Wolfsbane**: A werewolf must make a successful saving throw against a target of 11 each round in order to make a melee attack against someone decorated with sprigs of wolfsbane.
 ## Armour

 An unarmoured character has a base Armour Class of 10.